-Table 1.
-EPPA regions, sectors, and factors of production
+Table 1 EPPA regions, sectors, and factors of production

-Regions Annex B: United States, Japan, European Community, Other OECD, Eastern European Associates, Former Soviet Union Non-Annex B: Brazil, China, India, Energy Exporting Countries, Dynamic Asian Economies, and Rest of World Production Sectors Coal, Oil, Refined Oil, Gas, Electricity, Energy Intensive Industries, Agriculture, Investment, and Other Industries Primary Factors Labor, Capital, and Fixed Factor resources for coal, oil, gas, shale oil, and agriculture
+Annex B (United States, Japan, European Union, Other OECD, Eastern European Associates Former Soviet Union) and Non-Annex B (Brazil, China, India, Energy Exporting Countries, Dynamic Asian Economies, and rest of world) Coal, oil, refined oil, gas, electricity, energy intensive industries, agriculture, investment, and other industries Labor, capital, and fixed factor resources for coal, oil, gas, shale oil, and agriculture substitution.
+Substitution of one fuel for another or between fuels and capital and labor represents what in a bottom-up model would be discrete changes from one technology to another.